-- Determine the cost per serving for each dish you serve.
+- Determining the cost per serving for each dish you serve.

-- Track your price change’s effect on sales.
+- Tracking your price change’s effect on sales.

 Keep reading for a walkthrough of each of the above steps.
-Let’s get strategic about your restaurant’s food costs and maximize your profitability.
+Time to get strategic about your restaurant’s food costs and menu pricing.

-Before you determine the price of your restaurant’s meals, you have to know how much they cost to make.
+Before you determine the price of your restaurant’s meals, you have to know their cost price.
 Specifically, you need to figure out how much it costs your restaurant to make one serving of each item on your menu.

 Here’s an example of how to calculate your cost per serving: